 When looking towards your dentistry career, you will want to embrace all that it means, including whether to be an associate dentist or just embark on the adventure of owning your dental practice.
 So, What is the Difference Between a Dentist and an Associate Dentist?
-First you should understand the difference between a dentist and an associate dentist.
+First, you should understand the difference between a general dentist and an associate dentist.
 Then an associate can make informed decisions.

 The Differences between an Employer and Employee

 Although there are several similarities between a dentist and an associate dentist, there are things you should understand that are significantly different.
 A dentist commonly owns his or her practice and hires other dentists to work for him.
 Associate dentists work in practice but do not own the practice.
 They are hired under contract either as an employee or independent contractor.
 Associate dentists have many more restrictions than dentists; they don’t make as much money as the owner (obviously), and they don’t have as much freedom.
 But let’s look at the pros and cons of each.

 When you work as an associate dentist, you only wear your hat as a dentist.
 You care for your patients; that is all you must worry about.
 You don’t have to manage other employees or office duties.
 You can take extended time off if needed because the owner or other associate dentists are usually in the office to treat patients.

 Of course, there are cons.
 Your schedule may be less flexible as the owner may want you to work particular hours or days.
 You must play by the owner’s rules and have less flexibility in the materials you use or the time to treat patients.
 Of course, your financial potential is less.
 It doesn’t mean you can’t make it happen to become very successful, but it doesn’t happen for everyone.

 The Benefits of Owning a Practice